rosell-dk/image-mime-type-guesser/README.md

 If you are ok with wild guessing from extension, use `ImageMimeTypeGuesser::guess`.
 It will either return the mime type of the image, or *false* if it is not an image.

+*Warning*: Only a limited set of image extensions is recognized by the extension to mimetype mapper - namely the following: { bmp, gif, ico, jpg, jpeg, png, tif, tiff, webp, svg }

 Example:
 ```php
 $result = ImageMimeTypeGuesser::guess($filePath);